LiskArchive/lisk-sdk/CONTRIBUTING.md

 * **Which version of Lisk / Lisk-JS are you using?**
 * **What's the name and version of the OS you're using**?
-* **Are you running Lisk-Js or Lisk in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running Lisk-JS or Lisk in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
-* **Are you using [local configuration files](https://docs.lisk.io/v1.2.1/docs/api/)** `config.json`?
+* **Are you using [local configuration files](https://docs.lisk.io/docs)** `config.json`?
 If so, provide the contents of those files, preferably in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines) or with a link to a [gist](https://gist.github.com/).

 ### Suggesting Enhancements